Roaders/node-red-contrib-mailinSMTP/README.md

 A correct MX record should be setup on a domain and pointed at the server where node is running to receive emails.

-Emails will be lost and not stored anywhere so I suggest that only copied of emails are forwarded to this server.
+Emails will be lost and not stored anywhere so I suggest that only copies of emails are forwarded to this server.